CycloneDX/cyclonedx-php-library/README.md

   * `Metadata`
   * `Property`, `PropertyRepository`
   * `Tool`, `ToolRepository`
+* Utilities for the following use cases:
+  * Generate valid random SerialNumbers for `Bom.serialNumber`
 * Factories for the following use cases:
   * Create data models from any license descriptor string
 * Implementation of the [_CycloneDX_ Specification][CycloneDX-spec] for the following versions: